Panera Bread Adds Voice Assistant to New York Drive-Thrus

 “At Panera, improving our guest experience is always our priority and we are using this innovative technology to help enable a faster, more accurate order for each of our drive-thru guests,” Panera COO Debbie Roberts said.
 “The potential of AI drive-thru technology is incredibly exciting for us – we are eager to evaluate the performance of these tests and the possibility of expanding this technology in additional bakery-cafes.”

-There’s been a deluge of new and expanding voice AI options for restaurants of late.
-OpenCity’s voice AI for restaurants startup ConverseNow just raised $10 million.
+There’s been a deluge of new and expanding voice AI options for restaurants of late and plenty of incoming investment cash.
+Voice AI for restaurants startup ConverseNow just raised $10 million.
 Sometimes the tech partner is quieter, as with the voice assistant Marcos Pizza debuted a while ago.
 Still, Checkers publicly announced that it had struck deals with both Valyant AI and Presto to embed a drive-thru voice assistant at its franchises and corporate-owned locations, respectively, with Presto soon planning to go public on the stock market through a SPAC merger.
 The bigger names in hospitality aren’t ignoring voice either.
 McDonald’s has widened its pilot testing of a voice assistant after selling McD Tech Labs to IBM and beginning a collaboration to develop an automated drive-thru service late last year.
 And SoundHound recently inked a deal with Square that will accelerate that trend by integrating its phone-based voice assistant for restaurants with Square’s popular payment service.